BOX OFFICE

 What time should I be at the theatre?

 Please arrive 30 minutes before the show (7 PM for evening performances, 1:30 PM for matinees).
-Due to COVID-19, we will be seating our patrons ahead of time to support social distancing.

 How do I reserve a ticket for a show?